Example 1 — Unordered List

 HTML lists are a fundamental way to display related items in a structured format.
-Lists allow developers to organize information in a hierarchical manner, making content easier to read and understand.
+They organize information in a clear hierarchy, making content easier to scan and understand.

-HTML supports three main types of lists: ordered lists, unordered lists, and definition lists.
+HTML supports three main types of lists: unordered lists, ordered lists, and definition lists.
+This tutorial covers each type, nesting, CSS styling, pitfalls, and six hands-on examples.

 There are three main types of lists in HTML: